AMO is pleased to announce that the 2026 AMO Conference keynote address will be delivered by the panel from the Curse of Politics podcast.

 7:00am – 10:00am 7:30am – 8:15am |

-Registration Open Insight Breakfast
+Registration Open Insight Breakfasts

 The Community stream provides flexible and predictable funding that best enables strategic investments in infrastructure ensuring healthier, more connected, and more resilient communities.
 Join us as we explore how the fund is effectively delivering results by supporting the growth and livability of Ontario communities.